-Eibar v Real Madrid
+Eibar 1-2 Real Madrid

 Corner, Real Madrid.
 Conceded by Marko Dmitrovic.

 Attempt saved.
-Cristiano Ronaldo (Real Madrid) left footed shot from the centre of the box is saved in the centre of the goal.
-Assisted by Marcelo.
+Cristiano Ronaldo (Real Madrid) right footed shot from the centre of the box is saved in the centre of the goal.
+Assisted by Gareth Bale.

 Foul by Dani García (Eibar).